wangyangtot/CustomSearch/README.md

    One million
   ```

 #### 2. Inverted indexed the documents
-when raw web pages cleaned up to plain-text, next step is index them to the Elasticsearch.
+when raw web pages be cleaned up to plain-text, next step is to index them to Elasticsearch.
 Elasticsearch uses a structure called an
 inverted index, which is designed to allow very fast full-text searches.
 An inverted index consists of a list of all the unique words that appear in any document, and for each word,it has a hash relationship to
  a list of the documents in which it appears.For example, let’s say we have two documents, each with a content field containing the following: